Illustration of a woman gesturing with the text “Domain Authority vs Page Authority: Key Differences Explained” – SEO Insights by IdeasToReach.

 In SEO, two metrics often come up when evaluating ranking potential — Domain Authority (DA) and Page Authority (PA).
 They sound similar, but they measure different things.

-In this page, we’ll break down the differences, when to use each metric, and how to improve both for better visibility in Google search.
+In this page, we'll break down the differences, when to use each metric, and how to improve both for better visibility in google search results and other search engines.

 What Is Page Authority?

-Page Authority (PA) is similar to DA but focused on a single web page — not your whole site.
+Page Authority (PA) is similar to DA but focused on a single web page but not your whole site.
+It helps you understand how well that specific page can rank higher in search engine optimization efforts and evaluate the page's ability to compete.

 PA also ranges from 1 to 100 and is based on factors like:

-• Relevance and content structure of the page
+• Relevance, content quality, and structure of the page

-Moz calculates PA using a similar methodology as DA, but the input is the page URL instead of the domain.
+Moz calculates PA using a similar methodology as DA, but the input is the page URL instead of the domain, making PA a more page-specific page authority metric used to assess good page authority score or identify pages affected by low quality backlinks.

 Key Differences Between Domain Authority and Page Authority